TomasBoda/agent-lang/thesis.md

 ```
 More about global variables will be explained later in this chapter.

-After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties during runtime.
+After defining agent models, AgentLang will generate the corresponding number of agents for each agent model and evaluate their properties at runtime.

 #### 3.3.2 Properties
 Properties are essential in defining the behaviour of an agent model.
 They can be understood as variables with a value defined based on some inline expression.
 Agents can have any number of properties, either independent or dependent on each other.

-AgentLang supports two types of properties, which are `property` and `const`.
-The `property` property is recalculated in each step of the simulation based on the most current values, whereas `const` is calculated only at the beginning of the simulation, holding a constant value throughout the entire course of the simulation.
+AgentLang supports two types of properties, which are `property` and `const`, each having its specific use case.

 ##### 3.3.2.1 Const
 Property of type `const` is a special kind of property, which holds a constant value during the entire runtime of the simulation.
 It is calculated only once as the agent is generated.